decretist/Dissertation/Chapter3/chapter3.markdown

 from the idea of the author, and we instead look for the author in the stylistic unities predicted by either the one- or two-author hypotheses, we will not find them.
-Style is defined in a rigorous and quantitative way, and applied using computational techniques unimaginable certainly to Jerome and perhaps even to Foucault, but conceptually it is Jerome's insight that guides the work in the following chapter.
+Style is defined in a rigorous and quantitative way and applied using computational techniques unimaginable certainly to Jerome and perhaps even to Foucault, but conceptually it is Jerome's insight that guides the work in the following chapter.

 <!--